Badgerati/Pode/docs/Tutorials/Middleware/Overview.md

-# Middleware Overview
+# Overview

-When working with web servers in Pode - REST APIs, Routes, Web Pages, etc. - they each have support for using Middleware.
 Middleware in Pode allows you to observe and edit the request/response objects for a current web event - you can alter the response, add custom objects to the web event for later use, or terminate the response without processing the main Route logic.

 Middleware is supported in both a global scope, using `Add-PodeMiddleware`, as well as at the Route level using the `-Middleware` parameter on `Add-PodeRoute`.

 Pode itself has some inbuilt Middleware, which is overridable, so you can use your own custom middleware.
-For example, Pode has inbuilt Middleware for rate limiting, but you can override this with `Add-PodeMiddleware` and the Name `__pode_mw_rate_limit__` (more on the [Access Rules](../AccessRules) and [Rate Limiting](../RateLimiting) page).
+For example, Pode has inbuilt Middleware for rate limiting, but you can override this with `Add-PodeMiddleware` and the Name `__pode_mw_rate_limit__` (more on the [Access Rules](../Types/AccessRules) and [Rate Limiting](../Types/RateLimiting) page).

 ## Global Middleware